The College of Liberal Arts and Sciences policies

 Student Affairs and Grievances Committee hearing

-Pre-hearing proceedings
+Prehearing proceedings

 • a copy of this policy or instructions on how to access the policy electronically

-• the requirement that the parties provide to the academic integrity officer a written list of witnesses and a description of any documents or other evidence they intend to use at the hearing (Unless the chairperson provides otherwise, this information must be exchanged at least five business days before the hearing.)
+• the requirement that parties provide to the academic integrity officer a written list of witnesses and a description of any documents or other evidence they intend to use at the hearing (Unless the chairperson provides otherwise, this information must be exchanged at least five business days before the hearing.)

-• the length of time set for the hearing, the time limitation for the presentation of evidence and any other procedural requirements
+• the length of time set for the hearing, the time limitation for the presentation of evidence, and any other procedural requirements

 Conduct of the hearing

-The instructor shall have the burden of showing it is more likely than not that the student engaged in academic dishonesty.
+The instructor has the burden of showing it is more likely than not that the student engaged in academic dishonesty.
 The instructor must also explain the reason for the sanction.
 If the student accepts responsibility for academic dishonesty, then the Student Affairs and Grievances Committee may focus the hearing on the appropriate sanction.

-Information regarding prior violations or informal resolutions of previous allegations may not be used as proof of a current violation, but may be admitted for other purposes, such as to show that the student had prior experience relevant to the allegations or to show that the student had been informed previously that the conduct was unacceptable.
+Information regarding prior violations or informal resolutions of previous allegations may not be used as proof of a current violation but may be admitted for other purposes, such as to show that the student had prior experience relevant to the allegations or to show that the student had been informed previously that the conduct was unacceptable.
 The Student Affairs and Grievances Committee may also consider information regarding prior violations in determining an appropriate sanction.

 When necessitated by fairness or extraordinary circumstances, the Student Affairs and Grievances Committee may permit the parties to make arrangements for recorded, written or telephonic testimony from their witnesses for use in the proceeding.